Arboreal and Meadow Ladybird Comparison

 As more people start to look at the field characteristics of live specimens in the field, the better we will understand the variation of the trickier specimens.

-Meadow and Epaulet Ladybirds are similar to 10-spot Ladybirds, as they have a wide range of forms that can be confused with other species by inexperienced observers but can mostly be identified by a good quality photograph.
+Meadow and Arboreal Ladybirds are similar to 10-spot Ladybirds, as they have a wide range of forms that can be confused with other species by inexperienced observers but can mostly be identified by a good quality photograph.

 I still occasionally get caught out when making a quick identification between 10-spot, Cream-streaked and unusually small Harlequin Ladybirds, as they all have overlap colour forms.
 A careful check of a photograph usually sorts out the situation.